VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 A ton of artists I know have moved to using ProCreate on an iPad, which fixes the third point, at the cost of the other two.

 There's no great option for hardware here.
-You can avoid the wires and dramically improve portability if you use a pen tablet (the ones with no display where you look at a different screen that what you're drawing on), but that's a *much* harder skill to master and just not what a lot of people prefer.
+You can avoid the wires and dramatically improve portability if you use a pen tablet (the ones with no display where you look at a different screen that what you're drawing on), but that's a *much* harder skill to master and just not what a lot of people prefer.
 You can also use an iPad, but then you're limited in software choice and computing power.

-Frankly, I don't imagine there will be a magic bullet for anyone here, there's tradeoffs in any option.
+Frankly, I don't imagine there will be a magic bullet for anyone here, there's trade offs in any option.

 But, honestly, most pen tablets are reasonably good and there's lots of options so it's *fine*.

-**Unfortuantely**, everything needs software.
+**Unfortunately**, everything needs software.
 Even with more competent driver stacks there's a confusing number options for pen pressure: Wintab, Windows Ink, the option to 'Use the device as a mouse pointer' ...
 It's so incredibly confusing and the required options per application vary wildly.
-To make matters worse, most of the drivers completely shit themselves if one display is scaled for High DPI and another isn't.
+To make matters worse, many of the drivers completely shit themselves if one display is scaled for High DPI and another isn't.

-YMMV, but for an artist that doesn't have the technical skills most anyone reading this probably has, yeah, it sucks.
+YMMV, but for an artist that doesn't have the technical skills yeah, it sucks.

 {{<light>}}

 But, it's getting better.

 Pen displays have pretty dramatically come down in cost compared to a decade ago.
-Pens mostly don't need to be recharged anymore.
+Most pens don't need to be recharged anymore.
 Most pen-tablets and tablet-displays both have pretty good options for built in buttons to map in software.

-New ideas keep popping up to.
-[Microsoft's Surface Studio 2 + Surface Dial](https://www.youtube.com/watch?v=TpWBHkVI1zA) actually had some really interesting and innovative ideas albeit it's a *weee bit* on the extremely expensive side at 3,500 USD.
+New ideas keep popping up too.
+[Microsoft's Surface Studio 2 + Surface Dial](https://www.youtube.com/watch?v=TpWBHkVI1zA) actually had some really interesting and innovative ideas (albeit it's a *weee bit* on the extremely expensive side at 3,500 USD).
 I also think the [HP Sprout](https://www8.hp.com/us/en/campaigns/sprout-pro/overview.html) did some really neat things too.
 Sure, both of these ideas more-or-less died, but things *are* still happening.

+The hare is improving too.
 Screens have gotten thinner, making the "thick glass" problem less pronounced.

 Best of all, some of the software hell is improving.
 For one, it seems like the vibe around the web is that most pen tablets and displays work fine in Linux, and "just work" without needing to figure out which input system to use.
 Meanwhile, [Open Tablet Driver](https://opentabletdriver.net) supports a huge list and adds a ton of extra features and customizable smoothing via a plugin system.